giantswarm/docs/src/content/getting started/_index.md

 ---
 title: Getting started
-description: How do I start to set up the platform.
-A clear guide how to start to work with us properly sorted and documented.
+description: Firsts steps new customers need to perform in order to have their Cloud Native Developer Platform ready to be used by their teams.
 weight: 80
-last_review_date: 2024-02-23
+last_review_date: 2024-03-07
 owner:
   - https://github.com/orgs/giantswarm/teams/sig-docs
 ---